ENG 501, 502: Graduate Creative Writing Tutorial I, II (4,4) Brown, Dillard, Hankla, Larsen, Moeckel, Poliner

 ENG 586: Advanced Studies in Creative Nonfiction (4) Trethewey

 This is a course on the literary form that has come to be known as "Creative Nonfiction."
 We’ll read and discuss various modes of writing about personal experience and the aesthetic and ethical issues raised by such writing.
 Written assignments include discursive prose as well as students’ original creative nonfiction.
-Offered Term 2.
+Not offered 2013-14.

 ENG 587: Advanced Studies in Short Fiction (4) Poliner

 Close readings of representative stories past and present that define or defy our expectations for the form.
 Attention to building a vocabulary for discussion and to the analysis of technique and structure.
 Includes focused study of several contemporary masters of the form.
-Offered Term 1.
+Not offered 2013-14.